Skip to Content

 As you become more experienced, you’ll develop a natural feel for managing the reins and mallet simultaneously, allowing you to effectively control your horse while executing various shots during a polo match.

-- Shift your weight slightly toward the inside of the turn.
+2. Shift weight to the inside of the turn.

 Basic Polo Shots